Yimin596/healthy-pets/README.md

 <img src="pictures/addTwoColumns.png"
      alt="Markdown Monster icon"
      style="float: left; margin-right: 5px;" />
+Here is the video instruction of the milestone 3: https://use.vg/hj9s4L
 ## Release Notes for mielstone 3

 By testing the application, we found that there are many bugs appears in our application.
 One of them is the user do not have a personal information database.
 To solve this, we believe that make a reference to the user database table then each user will have their own information recording table <br />